naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Override Objects Layer | False | Whether to assign a specific layer to all the engine objects.
 Engine's camera will use the layer for the culling mask.
 Use this to isolate Naninovel objects from being rendered by other cameras.
 Objects Layer | 0 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
-Async Exception Log Type | Error | Log type to use for UniTask-related exceptions.
 Async Instantiation | True | Whether to use `Object.InstantiateAsync` for instantiating engine objects, which moves most associated work off the main thread.
 Keep enabled unless experiencing issues.
 Initialize On Application Load | True | Whether to automatically initialize the engine when application starts.
+Check Unity Version | True | Whether to warn when Unity version is not supported.
 Scene Independent | True | Whether to apply `DontDestroyOnLoad` to the engine objects, making their lifetime independent of any loaded scenes.
 When disabled, the objects will be part of the Unity scene where the engine was initialized and will be destroyed when the scene is unloaded.
 Show Initialization UI | True | Whether to show a loading UI while the engine is initializing.
 Custom Initialization UI | Null | UI to show while the engine is initializing (when enabled).
 Will use a default one when not specified.